US: +1 512 898-9222

 - Currently all Class A medical devices must have a CMDN, and all Notified (those listed in Circular No. 2021-001-A) Class B, C and D medical devices must have a CMDR.

 - All non-Notified (those not listed in Circular No. 2021-001-A) Class B, C and D medical devices must have an initial CMDN in place by April 1, 2023, then upon renewal a more involved CMDR will be required.

 - NOTE: Originally, the deadline for non-Notified medical devices was April 1, 2022 but the Philippines FDA is expected to issue an extension to the grace period.
 See here for more information.

 Home country approval, or reference country approval is required for all classes of devices.

 Australia – Canada – European Union – Japan – United States

 In addition to Home/Reference Country Approval, Notifications and Registrations require technical documentation in accordance with the CSDT Template.
 Notifications require a device description, Certificate of Conformity, Declaration of Conformity, Declaration of Shelf Life and clear, complete, colored pictures of the labeling.
 Registrations require additional documentation such as risk assessments and clinical evidence.

 Quality Systems Conformity Assessment

-Class A, B, C and D devices all require ISOs or an audit report from the FDA or Japanese PMDA to certify the quality system of the legal and/or actual manufacturing facilities.
+Class A, B, C and D devices all require ISO 13485 or an audit report from the FDA or Japanese PMDA to certify the quality system of the legal and/or actual manufacturing facilities.